mirisu2/notes/elasticsearch/Query.md

 > The `constant_score` query assigns a score of 1.0 to all documents matched by the filter.

+> Boosting query - positive/negative(Query used to decrease the relevance score of matching documents.)

 ```
 # "_score" : 1.0
 GET filebeat-7.7.0-*/_search